mlabs-haskell/congested-testnet/README.md

 - [How to use](#how-to-use)

 ## how to use
+genesis spo node is runned on server `congested-testnet.staging.mlabs.city` with `faucet`, `kupo`, `ogmios` and testnet config.
+We can submit custom transactions without running node, which is described in [cardano-cli-nodejs example](./examples/get-ada-submit-tx.js)
+We can use our
 ### faucet
 To obtain tADA, we need to submit a public key through an HTTP query.
 This will provide us with 1000 ADA
 ```bash